Krishnachaitanya4167/Local-weather-monitoring/Python files for server side scripting/readme.txt

 File1:cb2

-     In this file there are 3 functions readfile,timestamp,inser which are usedto  read lastline from a file, creating timestamp ,inserting the data into database respectively.
+     In this file there are 3 functions readfile,timestamp,inser which are used to read lastline from a file, creating timestamp ,inserting the data into database respectively.

 File:main